Oribe Peralta, the worst signing of Chivas?

 He never convinced the fans

 The hobby of Guadalajara has always shown a rejection about Oribe Peralta.
-The lack of a goal, his high salary and his Americanist past are decisive so that the historic Mexican forward has not managed to win the affection of the rojiblanca fans, who day after day ask for his departure.
+The lack of a goal, his high salary and his Americanist past are decisive for the historic Mexican forward not being able to win the affection of the rojiblanca fans, who day after day ask for his departure.

 Worst goal scorer in his career